What Are Fully Distributed Teams? How Do They Work?

-To be sure, commercial real estate firms don’t sound as panicked as one might expect.
-Dan Dokovic, cofounder of real estate investment firm Bamboo Equity Partners wrote recently in Forbes that isolation-weary workers are starved for (safe) physical interaction, and that while offices may need a design rethink, they shouldn’t fear for their lives.
-A report by CBRE anticipates average commercial real estate costs to fall, from $35.66 per square foot per year to $33.23 by the fourth quarter.
+To be sure, commercial real estate firms last year weren’t as panicked as one might have expected.
+Dan Dokovic, co-founder of real estate investment firm Bamboo Equity Partners wrote in May of 2020 in Forbes that isolation-weary workers are were starved for (safe) physical interaction, and that while offices may need a design rethink, they shouldn’t fear for their lives.
+More than a year later, we continue to hear a similar tune.

-As advocates make clear, the savings are sometimes pronounced.
+But as advocates of distributed work make clear, savings in the past have sometimes pronounced.
 Dell saved more than $39 million over two years after encouraging remote work, and Aetna saves $78 million annually by urging employees who can work remotely to do so, according to O’Duinn.
-“This is a competitive advantage over companies that pay for and operate physical offices,” he plainly argues.
+“This is a competitive advantage over companies that pay for and operate physical offices,” he argues.

 The World Is Your Talent Pool